mburger-stsci/nexoclom2/docs/source/nexoclom2/inputfiles.rst

         * coordinate_system: planet-fixed, solar-fixed, or moon-fixed

     If not given, the default, planet-fixed surface composition map is used.

-spatialdist.subsolarlon [Optional]
-    Sub-solar longitude for the observation in radians.
-This is required for a planet-fixed coordinate system.
-However, if simulating a MESSENGER orbit, this value will be overwritten by the value at the time the data were taken.
-If it is required, but not given or specified programmatically, an Exception will be raised.

 spatialdist.exobase [Optional]
     Location of the exobase in units of the starting point's radius.